Regular Meeting Agenda:

 How to Submit Agenda-Related Written Communications to the City Council

 If you have written material that applies to an agenda item, you should submit it to the City Clerk seven days prior to the meeting date.
-Please submit enough copies for each council member and a copy for the City Clerk.
+If you are submitting hard-copies, please submit enough copies for each council member and a copy for the City Clerk.
 Please keep a copy for your records; the City will not return the material to you.
 The public may request copies of any written material from a meeting the day after any public meeting.

 Consent Calendar: All matters listed under this section are considered to be routine and will be acted upon by one motion.
 Generally, there is no discussion of individual items on the Consent Calendar unless requested by a member of the Council or the public prior to the Council vote on this section of the agenda.